UltipaDocs

 The following are not included in the backup but are rebuilt automatically on restore:

-• Fulltext indexes
+• Full-text indexes (rebuilt automatically)

 • Node ID cache